Wall Street Breakfast: Asia Edgy As Korean Tensions Flare

 Amid a continuing dispute over pay raises for senior officials, Bombardier (OTCQX:BDRAF, OTCQX:BDRBF) says it's agreed to cut 2016 pay for its executive chairman, Pierre Beaudoin.
 He'll get his 2015 pay of $3.8M rather than $5.2M.
 The company's been under fire for raising compensation for Beaudoin and the top five execs to $32.7M from $21.9M following rounds of layoffs and hundreds of millions of dollars in government support.

-A luxury goods rebound is under way and LVMH (OTCPK:LVMHF) is benefiting.
+A luxury goods rebound is under way, and LVMH (OTCPK:LVMHF) is benefiting.
 The company's stock hit record highs in Paris after Q1 revenues grew 15% and easily beat expectations.
 The company warned, though, that it may not be able to replicate strong first quarter growth all year; that would depend on good sentiment continuing in China and improvement in the U.S.

 German chipmaker Dialog Semiconductor (OTC:DLGNF) has slid in Europe after investment bank Bankhaus Lampe downgraded it on worries that Apple may not need Dialog's battery-saving chips.
 Signs show that Apple may be working on its own power management integrated circuits, and could drop some part of Dialog's business as soon as 2019, Lampe suggests.
 Dialog reportedly gets more than 70% of its revenues from Apple.